sjmercene/sjmercene/README.md

 ## 📜 Certifications
 - Diploma in Information Technology
 - Certificate III in Cybersecurity

+## 🏗️ Additional Background
+- Diploma in Civil Construction Design (Developed problem-solving and project planning skills)
+- Certificate IV in Entrepreneurship and New Business (Business operations and client management)

 <h2>📺 Popular YouTube Videos</h2>